 It really is a beautiful yarn and it makes an even more beautiful summer cardigan. 😉 Grab some here if you’re going to make this cardigan!

 Anxious to get straight to the pattern?
-It can be purchased on either Etsy or Ravelry.
+Buy it now HERE!

 Designed with Adjustable Sizing So you can get the perfect fit